Chimplement/binject/README.md

 Running Binject takes a target elf binary and a payload to inject.

 The payload is just a binary file with the instructions to inject and will start execution on the first byte.
 Returning to the original program is as easy as adding a `ret` instruction.
-For some example payload programs see [here](examples/).
+You can find a couple of example payloads in the [examples directory](examples/).

 Once its done injecting the payload it will create a new file ending with `.infected` so you don't have to worry about overwriting your binaries.